leeper/opinioncourse/index.md

 | Macro Analysis | Jan.
 29 | Feb.
 2 |
 | Experimentation | Feb.
 5 | Feb.
 9 |

-In each problem set, students will answer a series of short prompts about methods of public opinion research and provide simple analyses (using the statisticdal software of their choice) using data provided by the instructor.
-This is useful primarily for gauging students' competence with these methods and for the instructor to possibly prepare additional instruction on these topics as needed.
+In each problem set, students will answer a series of short prompts about methods of public opinion research and provide simple analyses (using the statistical software of their choice) using data provided by the instructor.
+This is useful primarily for gauging students' competence with these methods, which may be necessary for the exam, and for the instructor to possibly prepare additional instruction on these topics as needed.

 ---
 ## Reading Week Activities ##